luismarcelino/postal-pt/README.md

     $ php artisan postalpt:migration

-This will generate the `<timestamp>_setup_post_codes_pt_table.php` migration and the `PostalPtSeeder.php` seeder.
+This will generate the `<timestamp>_setup_post_codes_pt_table.php` migration file.
 To run the migration, run as usual:

     php artisan migrate

-To run just this seeder user the artisan command:
+As the amount of the data to be inserted in the 'post_code_pt' table is large, you must use the follow artisan command (there is no 'db:seed' file):

-    php artisan db:seed --class=PostalPtSeeder
+    php artisan postalpt:seed